 - Tell the world!

-This is great for learning, and many students would swear by in-person learning as the most productive, especially when it comes to learning particular skills using particular tools and materials.
+- In-person classes are great for teaching, and many students would swear by in-person learning as the most productive, especially when it comes to learning particular skills using particular tools and materials.

-This format of teaching is very well suited to many students who want to learn in their own time and at their own pace and in their own space!
+- This format of teaching is very well suited to many students who want to learn in their own time, at their own pace and in their own space!

 Deciding which format is best for you is a case of trial and error.
 You may be a creative who commissions pieces on the side, or as their main business.
 In this case, in-person classes may suit you best as you can really connect with your students and let them see a real studio space.